-In March last year, while working for Santos, a large Australian oil and gas company, I witnessed an incident - and subsequent cover-up - which forced me to confront questions about organisational values and my own responsibility as an employee.
-The incident took place 300 kilometres off the coast of Karratha, Western Australia, in the Lowendal Islands - known for pristine white sand beaches, gorgeous blue turquoise water and abundant marine and bird life.
-Early one morning at Santos's Varanus Island Gas Plant, a scent of condensate (a light form of oil) filled the island.
-Over the coming hours we would learn that a subsea hose had been torn as it was loading an oil tanker parked a kilometre from the beach.
+In March last year, while working for Santos, a large Australian oil and gas company, I witnessed an incident These lie[s] spurred me to speak up.
+This was no longer - and subsequent cover-up - which forced me to confront grey, but a black and white lie from Santos - potentially questions about organisational values and my own with market, financial and regulatory consequences. responsibility as an employee.
+The incident took place Companies should not be able to lie to the public.
+300 kilometres off the coast of Karratha, Western Australia, I hope that employees in the industry can read this and be in the Lowendal Islands - known for pristine white sand encouraged to speak up against wrongdoing at all levels. beaches, gorgeous blue turquoise water and abundant I never expected to be faced with this, but I found myself in marine and bird life.
+Early one morning at Santos's Varanus a situation that I felt was wrong.
+The lack of accountability Island Gas Plant, a scent of condensate (a light form of oil) made me truly believe that it is in the public interest for this filled the island.
+Over the coming hours we would learn information to be released. that a subsea hose had been torn as it was loading an oil tanker parked a kilometre from the beach.
 The tear had been left unidentified for more than 6 hours, pouring a reported 25,000 litres of condensate into the ocean.
+Image of evidence